AJRepo/apparmor-skype/README.md

 See the file snap.skype.skype.add for the text to add.
 See the file snap.skype.skype.diff for a git diff

-2. Get into the directory where you put that apparmor file.

-   `cd /var/lib/snapd/apparmor/profiles/`
-3. Replace (-r flag) that profile
+2. Use apparmor_parser to replace (-r flag) that profile

   `sudo apparmor_parser -r /var/lib/snapd/apparmor/profiles/snap.skype.skype`

 This should be sufficient.
 If not then restart the apparmor service

-4. `sudo systemctl restart apparmor.service`
+3. `sudo systemctl restart apparmor.service`

 Tested with Skype versions (from `snap list skype`)